Quillot/CS129.1Project/README.md

-### Creating the database
+### Loading the dataset

-The database source is made with SQLite3.
-With Python 3, the group created SQL queries and parsed the output into JSON for input into MongoDB.
+The lyrics database source is made with SQLite3, while the sources of the track metadata, which include the release years, and genres are separate .csv files.
+With Python 3, the group created new tables in the SQLite DB for the tracks and genres, then inserted data from the .csv files into the track and genre tables, respectively.
+The group then created SQL queries to get all the tracks with matching genres and lyrics, then parsed the output into JSON for input into MongoDB.

 1. Download the source database from [the million song database](http://labrosa.ee.columbia.edu/millionsong/sites/default/files/AdditionalFiles/mxm_dataset.db)

+2. Run `createTracksTable.py`.
+It creates a table named *tracks* in the SQLite DB, then inserts data from `tracks.csv` into this table.

+3. Run `createGenresTable.py`.
+It creates a table named *genres* in the SQLite DB, then inserts data from `genres.csv` into this table.

-2. Run `parseDB.py`.
+4. Run `parseDB.py`.
 It will output tracks.json, which contains all the tracks with lyrics and genres.
 Python connects to the SQLite DB, and uses the query:

 >SELECT * from (SELECT * FROM tracks t JOIN genres g ON t.track_id=g.track_id) as t1 JOIN (SELECT cur.track_id, cur.word, cur.count FROM lyrics cur WHERE NOT EXISTS( SELECT * FROM lyrics high WHERE high.track_id=cur.track_id and high.count > cur.count)) as t2 ON t2.track_id=t1.track_id

 to join 1) the highest count word per song and 2) the songs with valid genres (as some songs don't have genres).

-### Creating the Mongo Replication Database
+### Setting up the replicate sets

 1. Setting up the folder
 	Create a directory name replicates